Create a Campaign

 Either manually add the translated content or click Generate Translations to use AI-powered suggestions.

-Personalised Content
+Personalized Content

 You can add multiple Content Variants (Messages) to a campaign when you want to test different copy variations while using the same targeting rules.
 To do so, follow these steps:

-Click on Personalise Content.
+Click on Personalize Content.

 In the table that will appear above the Translations section, add a new Content Variant by clicking on Add a new message and giving it a name.